Jemurai/policy/README.md

 We are still in the process of mapping standards into the policies so that it can be explicitly clear how we know we are meeting standards.

+Please create issues to request improvements or ask questions.

 # Limitation of Liability
 These policy templates are provided as a guide for what we believe are best practices.  *We cannot be responsible for whether the policy is complete or whether it is followed.*